Jamaican artist Chris Martin winds up LiFest with great performance

-Lilongwe Golf Club was filled with excitement in the early hours of Sunday as Jamaican reggae dancehall star Chris Martin and other local artists entertained people with their amazing performances during Lilongwe musical festival.
+Lilongwe Golf Club was filled with excitement in the early hours of Sunday as Jamaican reggae dancehall star Chris Martin and other local artists entertained people with amazing performances during Lilongwe musical festival.

 The show started around 1 pm yesterday with performances by local artists, but a lot of people started coming at the festival around 6 pm.
 Some other artist that performed in the evening are the likes of Malinga Mafia, Sangie and Mitengeli.